|Mature Height:||15-20 ft. (5 ft. indoors)|

 Your medium to large fruit, similar to delectable (but expensive!) mangosteens found in supermarkets, may be ready for harvesting from late June to July in its first year of growth.

-Seed-grown Achachas can take 6 to 8 years to produce fruit, but because we put in extra work to hand-graft your tree (adding a year or more to our own growing schedule), it's ready to thrive as soon as it arrives at your doorstep.
+Seed-grown Achachas can take 6 to 8 years to produce fruit, but because we put in extra work to nurture your tree (adding a year or more to our own growing schedule), it's ready to thrive as soon as it arrives at your doorstep.

 Basically, you can save thousands of dollars and tons of time with the Achacha - order your own today!